-During vacation periods, the controller constantly remains in reduced operation.
+During vacation periods, the controller constantly remains in reduced operating mode.
 A maximum of 10 vacation periods can be entered.
-Each vacation period can be separately assigned to the heating circuits Rk1 to Rk3 and/or the DHW circuit.
+Each vacation period can be separately assigned to the heating circuits RK1 and RK2 and/or the DHW circuit.

-Parameter WE Level / Range of values Vacation period (START, STOP) - Extended operating level / 01.01 to 31.12
+Parameters WE Level / Range of values Vacation period (START, STOP) - Extended operating level / 01.01 to 31.12